aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 2016/12/06   -   Added capability to remove DDR controllers in the CL through parameters in `sh_ddr.sv`

-2017/02/02   -   GA Shell version.
+2017/02/02   -   Major updates for Feb/2017 Shell, that includes interrupts, wider and more buses,  DMA, Emulated LED and other.
+(Please refer to [Release Notes](../../RELEASE_NOTES.md) for details

+# Table of Content:

+1. Overview(#overview)

+2. EC2 Instance view of FPGA PCIe(#pciPresentation)

+3. Clocks and Reset(#ClocksNReset)

+4. Shell/CL Interfaces(#ShellInterface)
+  4.1 Interrupts(#interrupts)
+  4.2 DDR4 DRAM Interfaces(#ddr)
+  4.3 Miscellanous Interfaces (vLED, vDIP..)(#misc)

-# Overview
+# Overview<a name="overview"></a>

 With F1, each FPGA is divided into two partitions:

 -   Shell (SH) – AWS platform logic responsible for taking care of the FPGA external peripherals, PCIe, DRAM, and Interrupts.

--   Customer Logic (CL) – Custom acceleration logic created by an FPGA Developer
+-   Customer Logic (CL) – Custom acceleration logic created by an FPGA Developer.

 At the end of the development process, combining the Shell and CL creates an Amazon FPGA Image (AFI)

 This document specifies the hardware interface and functional behavior between the SH and the CL; specifically the Shell design for xvu9p architecture used in EC2 F1 instance.

 Full details of the available FPGA enabled instances are [here](https://aws.amazon.com/ec2/instance-types/f1/)

 ## Architecture and Version

-This specification applies to  Xilinx Virtex Ultrascale Plus platform, referred to in AWS APIs and the HDK release as `FpgaImageArchitecture=xvu9p`.

-The Shell is tagged with a revision number.
+This specification applies to  Xilinx Virtex Ultrascale Plus platform available on EC2 F1, each update of the Shell is tagged with a revision number.
 Note while AWS tries to keep the revision constant, sometimes it is necessary to update the revision due to discovered issues or added functionality.
 The HDK release includes the latest Shell version under `/hdk/common/shell_latest`

 New shell versions will require updated CL implementation and regenerating the AFI.

 ## Conventions

 **CL –** Custom’s Logic: the Logic to be provided by the developer and integrated with AWS Shell.

 **DW –** Doubleword: referring to 4-byte (32-bit) data size.